National Council for Accreditation of Teacher Education (NCATE) Accredited

+The program is clinically-rich with carefully designed field experiences that culminate in one full semester of student teaching.
 The culminating courses for the Childhood with social studies extension major include two supervised student teaching experiences with children at different age levels in different types of schools.
 Eligibility and placement for each student teaching experience is determined by the department office in cooperation with public schools in the greater Buffalo area.
-It is expected that students in these majors will have at least one urban teaching experience.
+It is expected that students in this major will have at least one urban teaching experience.

 Graduates in this major will be recommended for New York State Initial Certification to teach children in grades 1–6 and 7-9 social studies.

 Most courses taken at an accredited institution and relevant to a Buffalo State degree program will be accepted, but the majority of professional sequence courses applied to the childhood education with social studies major must be courses completed at Buffalo State.
 Grades for transfer courses are generally used in computing the required 3.0 cumulative GPA for admission to the major.
 Students planning to transfer as juniors into the Childhood program with social studies extension and wishing to complete their programs in four to five semesters must seek advisement at the institution in which they initially enrolled to assure that the prerequisite course equivalencies are met.
 Since the teacher candidate will graduate with recommendation for two certification areas, extension majors may need an additional semester of college work.

 In addition to academic requirements, students are required to complete all seminars specifically required by New York State for program completion and graduation, including